Fake news: Its damaging effects

 In 2017, the inventor of the World Wide Web, Tim Berners-Lee claimed that fake news was one of the three most significant new disturbing Internet trends that must first be resolved if the Internet is to be capable of truly "serving humanity."
-The other two new disturbing trends were: the recent surge in the use of the Internet by governments for citizen-surveillance purposes, and for cyber-warfare purposes.
+The other two new disturbing trends were the recent surge in the use of the Internet by governments for citizen-surveillance purposes, and for cyberwarfare purposes.

 Author Terry Pratchett, previously a journalist and press officer, was among the first to be concerned about the spread of fake news on the Internet.
-In a 1995 interview with Bill Gates, founder of Microsoft, he said "Let's say I call myself the Institute for Something-or-other and I decide to promote a spurious treatise saying the Jews were entirely responsible for the Second World War, and the Holocaust didn't happen, and it goes out there on the Internet and is available on the same terms as any piece of historical research which has undergone peer review and so on.
+In a 1995 interview with Bill Gates, founder of Microsoft, he said, "Let's say I call myself the Institute for Something-or-other and I decide to promote a spurious treatise saying the Jews were entirely responsible for the Second World War, and the Holocaust didn't happen, and it goes out there on the Internet and is available on the same terms as any piece of historical research which has undergone peer review and so on.
 There's a kind of parity of esteem of information on the net.
 It's all there: there's no way of finding out whether this stuff has any bottom to it or whether someone has just made it up".
-Gates was optimistic and disagreed, saying that authorities on the Net would index and check facts and reputations in a much more sophisticated way than in print.
-But it was Pratchett who more accurately predicted how the internet would propagate and legitimize fake news.
+Gates was optimistic and disagreed, saying that authorities on the Internet would index and check facts and reputations in a much more sophisticated way than in print.
+But it was Pratchett who more accurately predicted how the Internet would propagate and legitimize fake news.

-When the internet first became accessible for public use in the 1990s, its main purpose was for the seeking and accessing of information.
+When the Internet first became accessible for public use in the 1990s, its main purpose was for the seeking and accessing of information.
 As fake news was introduced to the Internet, this made it difficult for some people to find truthful information.
 The impact of fake news has become a worldwide phenomenon.

 Fake news is often spread through the use of fake news websites, which, in order to gain credibility, specialize in creating attention-grabbing news, which often impersonate well-known news sources.
 Jestin Coler, who said he does it for "fun", has indicated that he earned US$10,000 per month from advertising on his fake news websites.

 Research has shown that fake news hurts social media and online based outlets far worse than traditional print and TV outlets.
 After a survey was conducted, it was found that 58% of people had less trust in social media news stories as opposed to 24% of people in mainstream media after learning about fake news.
+In 2019 Christine Michel Carter, a writer who has reported on Generation Alpha for Forbes stated that one-third of the generation can decipher false or misleading information in the media.

 Types of fake news

-Claire Wardle of First Draft News, in preliminary findings, identifies seven types of fake news:
+Claire Wardle of First Draft News, has identified seven types of fake news: